DataDog/documentation/content/en/observability_pipelines/_index.md

 ## Overview

-Observability Pipelines allows you to collect, process, and route observability data (logs, metrics, and traces) from any source to any destination in infrastructure that you own or manage.
+Observability Pipelines allow you to collect, process, and route observability data (logs, metrics, and traces) from any source to any destination in infrastructure that you own or manage.
 With Observability Pipelines, you can:

 - Control your data volume before routing to manage costs.
 - Route data anywhere to reduce vendor lock-in and simplify migrations.